What Are the Different Logo Variations and What Sets them Apart?

 Colors play an important role in exuding a certain corporate identity.
 Warm colors such as yellow, pink, red, and orange, for example, tend to attract focus.
 They have a strong “energy” and are perfect for sale-focused marketing strategies.
 Blue, on the other hand, is more relaxed and conservative.
 The blue color is soft to the human eye and is associated with high standards and represents a business-related approach.

 When it comes to your own logo, thinking about the right color to represent your organization identity is a good start.
 Colors make a logo easier to memorize.
 Think about it, Kodak is yellow, Coke is red, Pepsi is blue, PostNL is orange, and FedEx is red and purple.
-Color can bring the identity of your brand into life, but always make sure that you don't use the same colours as your competition.
+Color can bring the identity of your brand into life, but always make sure that you don't use the same colors as your competitors.

 So what is the deal with logos that only use the initials of the name?